 ♦ For non-PO invoices, the invoice must be reviewed and approved before the payment can be made.
 Ideally, the authorization limits and the process should be the same as the purchase order process.

-♦ And last but not least, the audit trail for all the review and approvals should be readily available to the compliance team for any further reviews.
+♦ And last but not least, the audit trail for all the reviews and approvals should be readily available to the compliance team for any further reviews.

 Not all expenses go through a purchase order process, or through an invoice process.
 Most companies have expense reporting tools so that employees can report on expenses.